mithi/react-philosophies/README.md

 </details>

-## 2.3 Separate concerns with the single responsibility principle
+## 💖 2.3 Separate concerns with the single responsibility principle

 (The paragraph below is based on my old article [Three things I learned from Sandi Metz’s book as a non-Ruby programmer](https://medium.com/@mithi/review-sandi-metz-s-poodr-ch-1-4-wip-d4daac417665), but applied to React components)

 **What is the single responsibility principle?**
-A component should have one and only one job.
+> A component should have one and only one job.
 It should do the smallest possible useful thing.
 It only has responsibilities that fulfil its purpose.

-This matters because React applications that are easy to maintain consist of components that are easy to reuse.
-A component with various responsibilities are difficult to reuse.
-If you want to reuse some but not all of a component's behavior, it's almost always impossible to just get what you need.
+A component with various responsibilities is difficult to reuse.
+If you want to reuse some but not all of a its behavior, it's almost always impossible to just get what you need.
 It is also likely to be entangled with other code.
 Components that do one thing which isolate that thing from the rest of your application allows change without consequence and reuse without duplication.

 **How to know if your component has a single responsibility?**
 Try to describe that component in one sentence.
 If it is only responsible for one thing then it should be simple to describe.
 If it uses the word ‘and’ or ‘or’ then it is likely that your component failed this test.

-Also check the props, states, hooks this component consumes as well as variables and methods declared inside the component (it shouldn't have too many).
-Ask your self if these props, states, hooks, variables and methods actually work together to fulfill the component's purpose.
-If some of them don't, then consider moving those somewhere else or breaking down your big component to smaller ones.
+Check the props, states, hooks of this component as well as variables and methods declared inside the component (TThey shouldn't be too many).
+Ask yourself: Do these things actually work together to fulfill the component's purpose?
+If some of them don't, consider moving those somewhere else or breaking down your big component to smaller ones.

 ### 🙈 Example
-The requirement is to have special kinds of buttons you can click to shop for items of a specific category.
+The requirement is to display special kinds of buttons you can click to shop for items of a specific category.
+- Each button has a label and an icon.
-For example, I can select bags, chairs, and food.
+ - For example, I can select bags, chairs, and food.
-Each button opens a modal you can use to select and "save" items.
+- Each button opens a modal you can use to select and "save" items.
-If there currently exists "saved" selected items in a specific category then then that category said to be "booked".
+- If there currently exists "saved" selected items in a specific category then that category said to be "booked".
-If it is booked, the button will have a checkmark.
+- If it is booked, the button will have a checkmark.
-You should be able to edit your booking (add or delete items) even if that category is booked.
+- You should be able to edit your booking (add or delete items) even if that category is booked.
-If the user is hovering the button it should also display `WavingHand` component.
+- If the user is hovering the button it should also display `WavingHand` component.
-The buttons can also be disabled when no items for a specific category is available, it will be color gray.
+- The buttons can also be disabled when no items for a specific category is available.
-If hovered, a tooltip shows "not available".
+- If hovered, a tooltip shows "not available".
-Each button has a label and an icon.
+- If category has no items available, the button's background color should be gray.
+- If the category is booked, the button's background color should be green.
+- If the category has available items and is not booked, the button's background color should be red

 <details>
     <summary>❌ Not-so-good solution</summary>